Restricting invariants of unitary reflection groups: Appendix

 {

 }

 { }

-{\bf Acknowledgments:} This work was partially supported by a grant from the Simons Foundation (Grant \#245399 to J. Matthew Douglass).
+{\bf Acknowledgments:} This work was partially supported by a grant from the Simons Foundation (Grant \#245399 to J.M.~Douglass).
+J.M.~Douglass would like to acknowledge that some of this material is based upon work supported by (while serving at) the National Science Foundation.
 We acknowledge support from the DFG-priority program SPP1489 ``Algorithmic and Experimental Methods in Algebra, Geometry, and Number Theory.''
-We are grateful to J.~Michel for helpful discussions concerning programming in {\sf GAP} and to Sebastian Casalaina-Martin for helpful discussions concerning the proof of \autoref{thm:surj}.
+We are grateful to S.~Casalaina-Martin and J.~Michel for helpful discussions.